-4. Have students generate original sentences that have different numbers of subjects and verbs.
+4. Have students generate original sentences that use adjectives in the way they have been discussing.
 You may have them put these in writing or generate them orally.
-Choose two or three of the sentences, put them on the board, and have the class decide together what the subjects and verbs are in each.
+Choose two or three of the sentences, put them on the board, and have the class decide together what the adjectives are in each.

-Assessment of Performance: Subjects and Verbs
+Assessment of Performance: Adjectives